-Another example comes from six time world champion Kayak Anna Hemmings.
+Another example comes from six time world champion and Olympian champion Kayak Anna Hemmings.
 In the article How feeling good boosts your heart and brain she decribes the HeartMath method and how she and others benefit from the techniques.

 Joep van der Loo.
 Player 1st team Bloemendaal. (ex- player dutch team under 21)

 'I´ve took part in a 2 month HeartMath course about 5 years ago and I still benefit from this program to this day.
 During the tense moments before big games I can feel my stress levels rising.
 I am now able to calm myself down using the breathing ex